 Hours and Location

-The Museum is not open to the public at this time, however, it is our objective to open at a location in southern Palm Beach County during the fall of 2015.
+The Museum is not open to the public at this time, we currently do however have five separate exhibits around South Florida.
+It is our objective to open at a location in southern Palm Beach County during the spring of 2018.
 Hours and location will be announced at that time.
 Please continue to follow us on-line, here and on Facebook, for the latest updates.

 Employment opportunities will be posted as they occur.
 At this time we are not accepting applications.
 A limited number of positions may become available later this year.
 Volunteers wishing to offer their services are encouraged to submit their resumes either via regular mail or email.
 Please see our Contact Us page for details.
 Critical need areas are fundraising, grant writing, marketing and publicity.